raffay2k4/Cruise-Management-System-Database/README.md

 # Cruise-Management-System-Database
 The objective for this project was to design and implement a relational database to manage a cruise system.
 The database handles various entities such as ports, cruise companies, cruises, staterooms, users, cruise trips, bookings, fares, and travelers.
-The system also supports CRUD (Create, Read, Update, Delete) operations, as well as complex queries and aggregations.

-Tables and Relationships:
+## Tables and Relationships:

 1. PORTS: Stores details of ports.
 2. CRUISE_COMPANY: Stores information about different cruise companies.